MinchinWeb/blog.minchin.ca/content/20100705-chinese-public-transportation-a-history-and-a-vision-to-the-future.md

 vehicles.
 Today,
 much of that momentum has waned, leaving grand projects such as the Eisenhower Interstate
-System of yesteryear and the any proposed national HSR network to languish in political no-man's land.
+System of yesteryear and any proposed national HSR network to languish in political no-man's land.
 While the debate continues, existing urban and transportation infrastructure becomes increasingly fragile as